-- 1. Are there many resistors in the existing boxes?
-If so, what is the value of the ones most prevalent on the card.
+- 1. Are there many resistors on the existing board?
+If so, what is the value of the ones most prevalent on the board.
 These are almost always the isolation resistors.
-If you can't read the value, guess 2.5K $\Omega$ . - 2.
+If you can't read the value, guess $2.5K\Omega$. - 2.
 Are there any adjustment potentiometers for individual cells?
 Are there any adjustment potentiometers for sections?
 Are there both?
 If there is only a single set of potentiometers, then use the value of the isolation resistors.
 Guess $2.5K\Omega$ if you aren't sure.
-If there are both individual and section trim, then choose the double isolation examples shown on page 6. - 3.
-If you can't find any isolation resistors, setup the board to disable trimming.
+If there are both individual and section trimpots, then choose the double isolation examples shown Section 7.0. - 3.
+If you can't find any isolation resistors, set up the board to disable trimming.
 Read on to tell if the trim you have selected is correct.
-Make sure to disable any channels which are not in use. - 4.
+Disable any unused channels. - 4.
 If the junction box you are replacing has an expansion port, use any unused cell (disable trim on it first) as the expansion output.